Hometown of the famous mystery writer Agatha Christie who livened up our childhoods, Torquay is one of the most loved seaside resorts in England.

 The efforts of Sir Lawrence Palk, 2nd Baronet, and owner of the manor of Tormohun added to this and the town grew to become an important harbour.

 Torquay experienced its golden era in the late 19th Century.
 It became a well known holiday resort in the between the two world wars.
 Great Western Railways started a massive advertising campaign that made sure that the town was noticed.

 Charles Kingsley, Rudyard Kipling, Elizabeth Barett Browning, Oscar Wilde and Sir Arthur Conan Doyle are a few respected names in the literary world that created phenomenal works while at Torquay.
 The works of these great literary talents reflected their stay in the town.

 Tourism has flourished in the English Riviera and it has lead to a number of activities that energize this town.
 Illuminated, vibrant nightlife, top quality shows in the theatres, fine dine experiences or a day on the cruise ship, the friendly locals all make Torquay holidays a fine experience.

 The Torquay museum, Torrey abbey and Garden, Babbacombe model village, lovely royal terrace gardens, and the global geo park are a few of the attractions that practically every Torquay travel guide will speak of.

 If you have got a soft spot for water sports, lazy beach weekends and some old fashioned fish and chips, Torquay is the one of the best places to head to.
 Plus, if you are a foodie, a collection of seriously unforgettable seafood restaurants await you at Torquay.
 Take out a weekend, book your rooms and get going to this gorgeous town!

-Explore the best journey planner for your visit to Torquay and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Torquay and create a flawless plan in few simple steps!